Automate Your GDPR Compliance Audits with Runecast Analyzer

 The European Union introduced the General Data Protection Regulation (GDPR) in 2016, and all organizations are required to be compliant as of May 25, 2018.
 It was primarily based on the United Kingdom’s Data Protection Act (DPA) 1998, a piece of legislation criticised by many as widely talked about and rarely enforced.
-While this applies to data of EU citizens, it applies to companies holding or processing the data of those EU citizens, regardless of where they are.
+While this applies to data of EU citizens, the legislation covers companies holding or processing the data of those EU citizens, regardless of where they are.
 This is an important point and uses the terms Data Controller (the person accountable to demonstrate compliance with the Regulation) and Data Processor (any third party who processes data on behalf of the Data Controller) to highlight those responsible.

 Article 5.1-2 of GDPR details the seven fundamental principles of Data Protection.
 These are described below: